-The scoring system is as Appendix A of the RRS using the Low Point System as per Appendix A, A4.1 For series scores, the scoring method including the number of discards will be described in the series Notice of Race, but which will unless changed by the NOR will be as per Appendix A, A9.
+The club uses the Byron Sailing Race Handicap.
+Bermudan rigged boats must declare a spinnaker.
+The scoring system is as Appendix A of the RRS using the Low Point System as per Appendix A, A4.1 For series scores, the scoring method, including the number of discards, may be described in the series Notice of Race, but which, unless changed by the NOR, will be as per Appendix A, A9.